GylanSalih/Website-Portfolio/Readme.md

         - Added Favicon
         - Sticky Header

-    0.0.9 - New Pages
+    0.0.9 - New Page Single Portfolio Information
-        - /Pages/Cards/Card1.html by Clicking on Single Cards.
+        - By Clicking on Cards /Pages/Cards/Card1.html Information

+    0.0.10 - Updates 30.05.2024
+        - New Footer
+        - Simple About Me Page for the beginning

 ## Misc: